nus-oss/cs3281-AY1516S2-website/teams/codebender.md

 * Week 7, Mon - Loading Youtube's base.js seems to be very fast when I tested it at school again (30ms).
 So I will monitor it further if action is needed.
 * Week 8, Thu - PR #2 Merged, hurray!
 * Week 9, Thu - Solved issue #953 with [PR #3](https://github.com/PowerPointLabs/PowerPointLabs-Website/pull/29)
-* Week 9, Thu - Included some images which was outside of /img folder into the rake task in [PR #4](https://github.com/PowerPointLabs/PowerPointLabs-Website/pull/30)
+* Week 9, Thu - Included some images which was outside of /img folder into the rake task in [PR #4](https://github.com/PowerPointLabs/PowerPointLabs-Website/pull/30) (Merged)

 #### Technology expertise in Web Performance
 * Recess Week - [Wrote a blog post on lossless image compression for Powerpoint Labs](http://alexyy.com/2016/02/22/image-compression/)